catseye/The-Dossier/article/Other Video Games of Note.md

 Some students had borrowed a video projector from the lab, and hooked it up to their GameCube.
 I played this on it, projected on the wall.
 IMAX style.
 It was vertigo-inducing.

-### Pooyan

-Memorable for: the name, the pigs, and the fact that I recognized the theme music - it was "Humoresque" by Dvorak.